MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/connectors.md

 Connectors let you connect your Dynamics 365 Commerce site to external third-party services to perform tasks such as capturing analytics, logging, and experimenting.
 Some third-party service providers require a paid license for their service before it can be used.
 For more information, contact your service provider.

 As of Commerce version 10.0.13, the only supported type of connector is the experimentation connector.
 As of Commerce version 10.0.17, support for the geoLookup connector has been added.
 As of Commerce version 10.0.21, the segmentation provider connector is supported.
-In future versions, you will be able configure and enable other types of connectors.
+In future versions, you'll be able configure and enable other types of connectors.

 ## Configure and enable connectors